mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/train.md

 ![Train timeseries](/assets/predictors/train-timeseries.gif)

 !!!
-Success "That's it all :tada: :trophy:  :computer:"
+Success "That's it :tada: :trophy:  :computer:"
     You have successfully trained a new Machine Learning model.
 The next step is to evaluate the [model quality](/model/quality).